Virat Kohli: Playing In Bylanes of West Delhi To Becoming A Great Leader

 The Winning Strike:

 Why Kohli is considered the best?
 Since he has taken reign of the team in his hand, the Indian team has won a one-day series in every country except England.
-We have developed our skills exceptionally in the blowing department than ever.
+We have developed our skills exceptionally in the bowling department than ever.

 A Fitness Influence: